Axolotl Care Hub Axolotl Care Hub The Complete Guide

 How to Tell in Real Life

-Thriving individuals have a robust appearance with full, feathery gills and smooth skin.
+Thriving individuals have a stable appearance with full, feathery gills and smooth skin.
 They respond to food, move slowly but deliberately, and maintain good balance in their environment.

-Health-compromised animals show obvious changes in appearance and behavior.
-They may lose interest in food, develop unusual spots or growths, and have difficulty staying submerged.
-Gill tissue may appear damaged or discolored.
+Health-compromised animals may lose interest in food, develop unusual spots or growths, and have difficulty staying submerged.
+Gill tissue may appear damaged or discolored, but water quality and temperature should still be checked before assuming a specific disease.

 Tip: Observe your pet at the same time each day — consistency makes it far easier to spot deviations from their normal routine.